graveja0/health-care-markets/README.md

     nearly identical HHI measures when total admissions were used, as shown in the plot below.

-  - For the Hospital HHI methods we first construct hosptial-specific HHIs and then construct a weighted mean of these HHIs, with weights defined based on the fraction of geography-level patients who go to each hosptial.
+  - For the Hospital HHI methods we first construct hospital-specific HHIs and then construct a weighted mean of these HHIs, with weights defined based on the fraction of geography-level patients who go to each hospital.

 ![](README_files/figure-gfm/unnamed-chunk-17-1.png)<!-- -->